Champa Plant: Details and best care

 Water needs for Champa Plant:

-The amount of water required by the plant basically depends up on the climatic conditions.
+The requirement of water for Champa depends up on the climatic conditions.
 They require a lot of water. in warmer regions, when placed under direct sunlight, water the plants regularly.
 In a cold or humid conditions, check for the moisture content of the soil before watering them.
 Over watering can lead to root rot.

 Sunlight requirement for Champa Plant: